What Foods and behaviour should I avoid?

 Can I be helped?

 It's normal to think that your condition is so extreme that it is beyond fixing, but having said that, yes you can be helped.
-Our Shamans and the Teacher Plants will support you to ensure that you receive the maximum opportunity for cleansing and transformation.
+Our Shamans and the Teacher Trees and Plants will support you to ensure that you receive the maximum opportunity for cleansing and transformation.
 You will experience growth and development as well have the opportunity to release afflictions of many kinds.

 How do I integrate what I've learned when I go back home?

 Your main benefits typically come in the form of the positive changes that result after your experiences.
 Adhere to the suggested diet another week after leaving Ani Shinan.
-Even after your stay on Ani Shinan, the Teacher Plants are with you and will guide you on the path of shamanic growth and transcendence.
+Even after your stay on Ani Shinan, the Teacher Trees and Plants are with you and will guide you on the path of shamanic growth and transcendence.
 They will be your allies.

 What are the potential interactions with for example Zoloft and Methadone?